October 17. Today's Birthdays

 NAMES

-Deputy Chairman of the Board of «Kazakhstan Housing Company» JSC Dulat ZHARLYKAPOV was born in 1989.
+Chairman of Housing Construction Guarantee Fund JSC Dulat ZHARLYKAPOV was born in 1989.
 He is a graduate of the Kazakh Humanities and Law University, the Buketov Karaganda State University, the Satbayev Kazakh National Research Technical University, and the Russian Presidential Academy of National Economy and Public Administration.
-He took up the post in January 2021.
-Prior to that he served as the Deputy Chairman of the Board of «Kazakhstan Mortgage Company» Mortgage Organization» JSC.
+He took up the post in April 2019.